 They must also check that staff have the appropriate qualifications to use intricate tools and equipment.
 In addition, as part of their health and safety strategy employers should offer refresher training.
 This isnt necessary for basic items, but when certain tools and equipment change, refresher training improves skills and reminds users of safety procedures.

 Correct Maintenance of Tools and Equipment

 This helps to identify safety problems before they become a serious hazard.
 Only qualified people should carry out the maintenance.
 They should also keep records of their inspections which should form part of the company’s broader health and safety inspection schedule.

-The Law on Tools and Maintenance
+Safety Law on Tools and Maintenance

 The Provision and Use of Work Equipment Regulations 1998 (PUWER) gives procedures on a range of topics.
 Employers must assess the suitability of tools and equipment for given tasks; they must operate a maintenance scheme and training programme; and they must ensure they keep equipment secure and safe.

 PUWER also has specific rules about the safe use and maintenance of mobile equipment and power presses.